 This type of venture involves technology or machinery.
 For example, Company A lacks the manufacturing technology to produce its new furniture line.
 It partners with Company B, which has the necessary equipment but lacks designers.
 The advantages of a joint venture agreement in this example are clear: the collaboration allows Company A to create its desired innovation without an outlay of capital, while Company B gains a percentage of profits without incurring development costs.

 Joint venture examples

-One of the more well-known joint venture examples is the “Caradigm” venture between Microsoft Corporation and General Electric (GE) in 2011.
+One of the better-known joint venture examples is the Caradigm venture between Microsoft Corporation and General Electric (GE) in 2011.
 The Caradigm project was launched to integrate a Microsoft healthcare intelligence product with various GE health-related technologies.
-In 2016, Microsoft sold its 50% stake in the project, effectively ending the venture and facilitating GE’s sole ownership of the Caradigm product.

 Participating in a joint venture partnership requires your absolute A-game.
 Whether you’re just about to jump into business as a joint venture or have been in business for years, Business Mastery is the experience you need to grow your company and drive your success.
 Enroll today to discover more success tomorrow.